yrmvgh/yiufcrawl/README.md

     then just run the file named "crawl"

-for further help, check https://github.com/yrmvgh/crawl/blob/master/crawl-ref/INSTALL.txt You can clone or checkout the "yiuf" branch if you want stuff faster. "master" gets slightly more testing and is slightly behind "yiuf".
+for further help, check https://github.com/yrmvgh/crawl/blob/master/crawl-ref/INSTALL.txt You can clone or checkout the "yiuf" branch if you want to see changes and new content *slightly* faster. "master" gets slightly more testing and is slightly behind "yiuf".

 --------------------------------
 > #### *Yiuf knows how it feels to be unloved.
 To be forgotten.
 Yiuf will make some space in his hut for other sad creatures and they can be a little family in the dark.
 Here are Yiuf's notes about this fork.*